 Following Chief Osborn’s unfortunate and premature passing in 1991, the Amherst Police Association formed a memorial scholarship in his name.
 By design, the scholarship is awarded each year to a deserving Amherst high school senior who intends to pursue a college degree in criminal justice.

-Twenty-three years later, all of Chief Osborn’s 1991 full-time staff have either retired or moved on to positions with other agencies.
+Twenty-three years later, all of Chief Osborn’s 1991 officers have either retired or moved on to positions with other agencies.
 Although the Amherst Police Association’s current membership never knew or worked for Chief Osborn, they continue to honor his legacy by funding this scholarship and keeping his memory alive.

 Past recipients of the John T. Osborn Memorial Scholarship: